The purpose of this section is to explain how the Gift Aid scheme works in particular situations.

 In the example above the benefit, which would arise is the full cost of the trip as advertised by the charity - £1,200 (that is, £200 deposit/registration fee plus £1,000 for the balance of the trip).
 If the participant pays the charity £1,200 they will reduce that benefit to nil.
 None of this payment will be a gift to the charity so none of the £1,200 can be a Gift Aid payment.

-of the trip then all sponsorship paid, whether by connected persons or
+cost of the trip then all sponsorship paid, whether by connected

 Charities should take all reasonable steps to ensure that Gift Aid payments are not received from persons connected to a participant.
 HMRC recognises that, in practice, a charity cannot be expected to check whether a participant and their sponsors are connected persons.
 However, a participating charity must include in the event literature and on the sponsorship form: